MAnasLatif/whatsapp-ai-assistant/README.md

-# WXT + React
+# WhatsApp AI Assistant

-This template should help get you started developing with React in WXT.
+A Chrome extension built with WXT and TypeScript that enhances WhatsApp Web with AI-powered features.